 We strive to build a program that is designed in consideration of the safety and protection of all participants.
 All registered members must agree to read and abide by our Code of Ethics & Youth Protection Guidelines (see above link).
 These guidelines were adopted and modified from the BPSA BC (Canadian) set of guidelines for use in the U.S. These guidelines SHOULD be distributed to members each year upon registration or renewal; and they will be part of any instructional course for new leaders run by BPSA HQ moving forward.

-Liability Coverage and Medical Release
+Liability Waiver and Medical Release

 Part of the registration process filling out the BPSA Liability Waiver and Medical Release form.
 Since BPSA does not currently offer group liability coverage to local units, we are currently using a liability waiver for any members that join a group and plan on attending any events, camp outs, activities, or other events.
 In the future, BPSA plans to offer liability coverage to local scout groups, and will make that information available here.